benjamin-robertson/applocker/README.md

 ### What applocker affects

-benjaminrobertson-applocker configure Windows applocker service.
+benjaminrobertson-applocker configures Windows applocker service.
 Applocker enforces applications whitelisting.

-**Warning: ensure applocker policies are first tested on a test host.
-You can very easily break systems by enforcing strict applocker policies.**
+**Warning:** ensure applocker policies are first tested on a non-production host.
+You can very easily break systems by enforcing strict applocker policies.

 I suggest applying applocker policies in 'AuditOnly' mode (modules default).
 Use Windows event viewer to check for unexpected applocker denies.
 [EventId's][3]